-If you cannot afford your closing costs, you may ask the seller to cover a percentage of your closing costs (also referred to as seller concessions), but there are limits to how much they can contribute based on your loan type.
+If you cannot afford your closing costs, you may ask the seller to cover a percentage of your closing costs (also referred to as seller concessions).
+However, there are limits to how much the seller can contribute.

-5. Myth: You Must Have Perfect Credit To Qualify For A Mortgage
+5. You Must Have Perfect Credit To Qualify For A Mortgage

 Credit plays a major role in your ability to get a home loan.
 However, this doesn’t mean that you need perfect credit to buy a home.
-There are a number of mortgage solutions for people who have lower credit scores.
+A number of mortgage solutions are available for people who have lower credit scores.

 If you have a lower credit score and you’re buying your first home, consider an FHA loan.
-These are government-backed loans with insurance from the Federal Housing Administration.
+These are government-backed loans with insurance from the Federal Housing Administration (FHA).
 This insurance allows lenders to issue FHA loans with lower credit and income requirements compared to conventional loans.

-6. Myth: Applying For A Mortgage Will Hurt Your Credit
+6. Applying For A Mortgage Will Hurt Your Credit

-There’s a bit of truth to this mortgage myth.
+This mortgage myth holds a bit of truth.
 Whenever you apply for a new loan or line of credit, your credit score will take a small hit.
-However, this temporary decrease will only last a short time.
+However, this temporary decrease will usually only last a short time.

 About 10% of your FICO® credit score comes from your recent credit inquiries.
+Why?
 Research shows that if you open a large number of new credit lines, you might be getting ready to make a risky financial move.
 This makes you a riskier candidate for each individual lender.
-In order to prevent you from opening multiple loans or credit accounts in a short amount of time, each new credit inquiry will temporarily lower your score.
+To prevent you from opening multiple loans or credit accounts in a short amount of time, each new credit inquiry will temporarily lower your score.

 When you apply for a mortgage loan, your score will temporarily drop.
 However, you likely won’t see this effect until after you receive your mortgage preapproval.
 You can maximize your chances of getting mortgage approval by avoiding applying for new credit cards or loans in the months leading up to your mortgage application.

-7. Myth: Having Debt Or Student Loans Is A Deal-Breaker
+7. Having Debt Or Student Loans Is A Deal-Breaker

 You might have heard that it’s impossible to get a mortgage loan if you aren’t totally debt-free.
-Most people have some kind of debt, from student loans to credit card debt.
+However, most people have some kind of debt, from student loans to credit card debt.

-One of the first things that lenders look at when they determine whether you can afford to buy a home is your debt-to-income ratio.
-Your DTI ratio is a percentage calculation that represents the percent of your monthly income that goes toward debt and recurring expenses.
-You can calculate your DTI ratio by adding up all of your minimum recurring payments and expenses, then dividing them by your total monthly household income.
+One of the first things that lenders look at when they determine whether you can afford to buy a home is your debt-to-income (DTI) ratio.
+Your DTI ratio is a calculation that represents the percent of your monthly income that goes toward debt and recurring expenses.
+You can calculate your DTI ratio by:

 For example, let’s say that each month, you pay $500 for rent, $250 toward your student loans and $250 toward your credit card debt.
 Let’s also say that you earn $4,000 each month before taxes.
 In this case, you’d divide your total monthly expenses ($1,000) by your total monthly pre-tax income ($4,000).
 Your DTI ratio in this example is 25%.